code-distortion/backoff/README.md

 ### Failure Callback

-You can specify a callback to be called once, after all attempts have failed using `->failureCallback(…)`.
+You can specify a callback to be called once, after all attempts have failed by calling `->failureCallback(…)`.

 This includes if zero attempts were made, and when an exception is eventually thrown.